hindu-comm/weblogs/aryaakasha/2021/04/2021-04-15_a-brief-comparanda-on-ymir-and-purusha-a-demon-dis.md

-The “Foundation of Earth and Starry Heaven”, “One regal body in which everything revolves: Fire and Water and Earth and Aether, and both Night and Day”;”Behold His head and handsome countenance, the radiant sky.
+The “Foundation of Earth and Starry Heaven”, “One regal body in which everything revolves: Fire and Water and Earth and Aether, and both Night and Day”; ”Behold His head and handsome countenance, the radiant sky.
 Around His golden hair are the gleaming stars twinkling beautifully.”

 Further verses go on to extol the pathways of the rising and setting Sun